Timeline of reactions to the 2020 Hong Kong national security law (December 2020): CUHK protesters arrested

-National Security Department of the Hong Kong Police Force took over the investigation on the demonstration at Chinese University of Hong Kong last month and arrested 8 people, aged between 16 and 34, including Kwun Tong District Councillor Eason Chan and Sai Kung District Council Member Isaac Lee, and research assistant Arthur Yeung, all of whom were three graduates of CUHK.
-The police stated that they were suspected of participating in an unauthorized assembly.
-Three of them were arrested for inciting secession, and some of the arrested were not students or alumni of Chinese University.
-The police said that more people would be arrested.
+The National Security Department of the Hong Kong Police Force took over the investigation of the demonstration at Chinese University of Hong Kong the previous month and arrested eight people, aged between 16 and 34, including Kwun Tong District Councillor Eason Chan Yik-shun and research assistant Arthur Yeung Tsz-chun, both reportedly CUHK graduates, and Sai Kung District Council Member Isaac Lee Ka-yui.
+The police stated that the eight were suspected of participating in an unauthorized assembly, and three of them were suspected of inciting secession.

-Ted Hui and his family bank account are frozen
+Bank accounts of Ted Hui are frozen

 After the former LegCo member, Ted Hui, announced his exile, the bank accounts of him and his family were frozen.
 They were once unfrozen, but they were frozen again on 7 December.
 HSBC said it would not comment on individual cases, but said that the relevant facts were distorted and not completely frozen, and that the parents' accounts were not affected.
 Hui later pointed out on Facebook that the account was completely frozen, and asked HSBC to respond positively and clarify which aspect was distorted and fully disclosed the incident.
 He said the incident affected the confidence of all HSBC customers in Hong Kong and the world.

 Senior Superintendent of the National Security Department of the Hong Kong Police, Li Kwai-wah, did not call the name to respond to Hui's account being frozen, saying that the social networking site of the person concerned has been suspected of colluding with foreign forces, such as 'widening the international front in Hong Kong.'

-In the evening, Hui stated on Facebook that the police involved in embezzling HK$850,000 in crowdfunding was purely discrediting, and disclosed the relevant crowdfunding records.
-He urges the police to produce objective evidence and criticize the police for suppressing and discrediting dissidents.
+In the evening, Hui stated on Facebook that the police accusations of his embezzling HK$850,000 in crowdfunding was purely discrediting, and disclosed the relevant crowdfunding records.
+He urged the police to produce objective evidence and criticized the police for suppressing and discrediting dissidents.

 U.S. sanctions 14 vice chairmen of the National People's Congress

-Reuters quoted news reports that in response to the 4 pro-democracy legislators in the Hong Kong government earlier, the United States is preparing to sanction 14 NPC officials and Chinese officials.
-The initial news stated that Hong Kong officials are likely to be included.
-The final sanctions were Wang Chen, member of the Political Bureau of the CPC Central Committee and vice chairman of the Standing Committee of the National People's Congress.
-Also sanctioned are vice chairman of the Standing Committee of the National People's Congress Cao Jianming, Zhang Chunxian and Bai Ma Chilin and others.
-U.S. Secretary of State Mike Pompeo issued a statement on the same day, accusing Beijing of continuously undermining Hong Kong's democratic procedures, causing the Hong Kong Legislative Council to exist in name only and degenerate into a rubber stamp that no longer has any meaningful opposition forces.
+Reuters quoted news reports that in response to the four Hong Kong pro-democracy legislators having been expelled by the local government with authority granted by the National People's Congress, the United States was preparing to sanction 14 NPC officials and Chinese officials.
+The initial news stated that Hong Kong officials were likely to be included.
+Those finally sanctioned were the 14 NPC vice chairpersons Cai Dafeng, Cao Jianming, Chen Zhu, Baima Chilin, Ding Zhongli, Hao Mingjin, Arken Imirbaki, Ji Bingxuan, Shen Yueyue, Wan Exiang, Wang Chen, Wang Dongming, Wu Weihua, and Zhang Chunxian.
+The sanctioned individuals, together with their family members, were banned from traveling to the U.S., any of their assets there were frozen, and U.S. companies and individuals were banned from dealing with them.
+U.S. Secretary of State Mike Pompeo issued a statement on the same day, accusing Beijing of continuously undermining Hong Kong's democratic procedures, causing the Hong Kong Legislative Council to exist in name only and degenerate into a rubber stamp that no longer had any meaningful opposition forces.